jamdominguez/JavaScript---ES6-Introduction/README.md

 # JavaScript-ES6_Introduction
-Introduction to ES6 using Node and Webpack
+Introduction to ES6 using Node and Webpack.
+Reference to Udemy course: https://www.udemy.com/essentials-in-javascript-es6/

 ## What is new in ES6?
 - Syntax and features